A Government reform which aims to address long-standing water infrastructure challenges around the country.

 The second Bill, the Local Government (Water Services Preliminary Arrangements) Act was enacted in September 2024.
 This Act establishes the Local Water Done Well framework and the preliminary arrangements for the new water services system.
 Councils are required to develop Water Services Delivery Plans by 3 September 2025.

-The Government introduced a third Local Government Water Services Bill in December 2024 that establishes enduring settings for the new water services system.
+The Government introduced a third Local Government Water Services Bill in December 2024, which was enacted in August 2025.
+It established enduring settings for the new water services system.

-The Bill sets out key details relating to the water services delivery system, the economic regulation and consumer protection regime for water services, and changes to the water quality regulatory framework.
+The Act sets out key details relating to the water services delivery system, the economic regulation and consumer protection regime for water services, and changes to the water quality regulatory framework.

 More information about Local Water Done Well is available on the Department of Internal Affairs website(external link)